miasmaer/NULL/README.md

 ## Bug reports

 Found a crash, a parsing bug, a build failure on your distro, or something that just looks wrong in the TUI?
 Please open a **GitHub Issue** on this repository.
-For further info head to SECURITY.md

 When filing an issue, it helps a lot to include:

 - Your distro and version.
-If windows: version of windows.
 - Compiler and version.
 - The exact command you ran.
 - What you expected vs. what happened (including any error output).
 - If it's a capture/parsing bug, the interface type involved (Ethernet, Wi-Fi, VPN, container bridge, etc.) if relevant.

 Feature requests and pull requests are welcome through the same Issues tab.
+**NOTE** IF YOU FOUND SECURITY ISSUE PLEASE HEAD TO SECURITY.md FOR FURTHER HELP

 ## License